Rural Metro Fire San Tan Valley Just Got a Major Upgrade — Meet Ladder Truck 845

 • Tours of the new ladder truck

-• Free pancake breakfast
+• A free pancake breakfast

 • Community activities for all ages